-• Replica Disk Size-For each volume you are protecting, specify the size of the replica disk on the target.
+- Replica Disk Size-For each volume you are protecting, specify the size of the replica disk on the target.
 Be sure and include the value in MB or GB for the disk.
 The value must be at least the size of the specified Used Space on that volume.
-Any disk size specification will be discarded if you will be using an existing disk.

-In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted and how hard links are handled.
-To avoid this issue, specify the size of your replica to be at least 5 GB larger.
+Any disk size specification will be discarded if you will be using an existing disk. - In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted.
+To avoid this issue, make sure the replica can accommodate not just the size of all of the files but the size on disk as well.